thepharrside/lswebhomework3/README.md

 ```

-My name is:
+My name is: James

-I like to:
+I like to: Learn Programming and Web Development

-I'm learning:
+I'm learning: LamdaSchool's MiniBootcamp Materials

 ```